kitty-catt/decred-irc-price-bot/Docs/COMMANDS.md

 !calc print("hi") - prints hi
 !calc printf("hi") - prints hi

-#### chatbot
-Usage: Say the bot's name.
-It will respond.
-This module uses Cleverbot, an artificial intelligence.

 #### seen
 Usage: !seen username
 This shows when the last user was seen.